-These amounts are the current-year's cost of the Shire's superannuation contributions made during the year.
+These amounts are the current-year's cost of the Shire's superannuation contributions

 Other long-term benefits

 These amounts represent annual leave and long service leave entitlements accruing during the year.

 These amounts represent termination benefits paid to KMP (Note: may or may not be applicable in any given year).